 |Nutritional Guidelines (per serving)|

 These cookies are rolled out and cut into shapes using your favorite cookie cutters.
-If you use a simple round cookie cutter, you'll notice that they look just like sand dollars.
-Supposedly, that's how they got their name.
+If you use a simple round cookie cutter, you'll notice that they look just like sand dollars, which is how they supposedly got their name.

 Before the cookies are baked, you can adorn them with delicious toppings.
-Almonds and pecans are a great choice, but you can skip the nuts if you like.
+Almonds and pecans are a great choice, but you can skip the nuts if you like (or have allergies).
 Don't, however, skip the egg white!
 It's what gives these little morsels their crispness.
-The cinnamon sugar adds flavor and makes them perfect for winter baking.
+The cinnamon sugar adds holiday flavor and makes them perfect for winter baking.

 - 1/2 cup butter (softened)